Some new perspectives on d-orthogonal polynomials: Basic background

 \item[(ii)] There exist $\mathcal{L}\in \mathcal{P}^{\prime }$, a nonnegative integer number $s$, and $d$ polynomials $\phi ^{\alpha }$, $0\leq \alpha \leq d-1$, such that $\mathcal{L}=\sum\nolimits_{\alpha =0}^{d-1}\phi ^{\alpha }u_{\alpha }$ with the following properties: if $s=qd+r$, $0\leq r\leq d-1$, we have

 \end{enumerate} \end{theorem}

 The most notable moment functionals are those in the positive definite case.
 For instance, in this case, the zero of the corresponding sequence of orthogonal polynomials exhibit special features.
-We will back to this context later in section \ref{sec:zero}, and we show that the definition of positive definite moment functional, in the sense of Chihara \cite{Chihara}, can be extended in a natural way into the d-orthogonality and that the positive definiteness may be characterized by the recurrence coefficients.
+We will back to this context later in section \ref{sec:zero}, by starting the definition of positive definite moment functional, in the sense of Chihara \cite{Chihara}, which can be extended in a natural way into the $d$-orthogonality and that the positive definiteness may be characterized by the recurrence coefficients.

 Actually, an OPS can be seen as the characteristic polynomial of a certain tridiagonal matrix.
-So, it is not surprising that quite a few results on OPS can be verified with tools from matrix theory.
+Therefore, it is not surprising that quite a few results on OPS can be verified with tools from matrix theory.